Negativity-preserving transforms of tuples of symmetric matrices: Absolutely monotone functions of several variables

 \subsection{Acknowledgements}

-The authors hereby express their gratitude to the University of Delaware for its hospitality and stimulating working environment, and in particular to the Virden Center in Lewes, where an initial segment of this work was carried out.
-The authors also thank the Institute for Advanced Study, Princeton and the American Institute of Mathematics, Pasadena for their hospitality while this work was concluded.
+The authors hereby express their gratitude to the University of Delaware for its hospitality and stimulating working environment, and in particular to the Virden Center in Lewes, where this work was initiated.
+The authors also thank the Institute for Advanced Study, Princeton, and the American Institute of Mathematics, Pasadena, for their hospitality while this work was continued.
 A.K.~thanks Paul Ressel for useful discussions related to Theorem~\ref{Tabsmon}.
+We also thank the referee for helpful suggestions.

-A.B.~was partially supported by Lancaster University while some of this work was undertaken.
+A.B.~was partially supported by Lancaster University while some of this work was undertaken, and is grateful for the support of the SPARC project \textit{Noncommutative Analysis and Probability}, funded by the MHRD, Government of India, and the hospitality of the Indian Institute of Science, Bangalore, which led to the concluding portion of this work.

-D.G.~was partially supported by a University of Delaware Research Foundation grant, by a Simons Foundation collaboration grant for mathematicians, and by a University of Delaware strategic initiative grant.
+D.G.~was partially supported by a University of Delaware Research Foundation grant, by a Simons Foundation collaboration grant for mathematicians, by a University of Delaware strategic initiative grant, and by NSF award \#2350067.

 A.K.~was partially supported by the Ramanujan Fellowship SB/S2/RJN-121/2017 and SwarnaJayanti Fellowship grants SB/SJF/2019-20/14 and DST/SJF/MS/2019/3 from SERB and DST (Govt.~of India), a Shanti Swarup Bhatnagar Award from CSIR (Govt.\ of India), and the DST FIST program 2021 [TPN--700661].
+He is also grateful for the support (via IISc) of the aforementioned SPARC project \textit{Noncommutative Analysis and Probability}, and the hospitality of the University of Plymouth, UK, where this work was concluded.

 M.P.~was partially supported by a Simons Foundation collaboration grant.